gracelang/language/languageSpec/spec.md

 **Examples**

-    var x: Unknown := 5   // who knows what the type is? var x := 5            // same here, but Unknown is implicit x := "five"           // who cares
+    var x:Unknown := 5    // who knows what the type is?
+    var x := 5            // same here, but Unknown is implicit x := "five"           // who cares
     x.gilad               // almost certainly raises NoSuchMethod

-    method id(x) { x }    // argument and return types both implicitly unknown
+    method id(x) { x }    // argument and return types both implicitly Unknown
-    method id(x: Unknown) → Unknown { x }  // same thing, explicitly
+    method id(x:Unknown) → Unknown { x }  // same thing, explicitly

 ### Type Type

 All types have type Type, which is defined as

-    type Type = interface {
+    type Type⟦T⟧ = interface {
         matches (o:Unknown) → Boolean
         & (other:Type) → Type
         | (other:Type) → Type
         + (other:Type) → Type
-        :> (other:Type) → Boolean
+        :> (other:Type) → Boolean       // other conforms to self
-        <: (other:Type) → Boolean
+        <: (other:Type) → Boolean       // self conforms to other
+        :=: (other:Type) → Boolean      // (self <: other) && (other :> self)
-        == (other:Type) → Boolean
+        == (other:Type) → Boolean     // object identity
         ≠ (other:Type) → Boolean
         hash → Number
+        interfaces → Sequence⟦Interface⟧
+        subject → T
         asString → String
         asDebugString → String
-        interfaces → Sequence⟦Interface⟧
 	}

 This type captures the idea that a type is a disjunction of interfaces.
-The interface literal syntax defines a type containing a single interface, so the `interfaces` method of an interface returns a sequence of length 1 containing itself.
+The interface literal syntax
+defines a type containing a single interface, so the `interfaces` method of an interface returns a sequence of length 1 containing itself.
+(The object identity operation is necessary to avoid infinite regress when comparing two recursive types for conformity.)

-    type Interface = Type & interface {
+    type Interface⟦T⟧ = Type⟦T⟧ & interface {
         methods → Dictionary⟦String, Signature⟧
             // keys are the canonical names of the methods,
             // and values their signatures
-	     types → Dictionary⟦String, Type⟧
-            // keys are the declared names of the types;
-            // values objects representing those types
         - (other:Interface) → Interface
     }

     type Signature = interface {
         name → String
             // the canonical name of the method arguments → Sequence⟦Type⟧
             // the types of the parameters, in order result → Type
             // the type of the result
     }

 These types say that each interface comprises a mapping from (canonical) method names to method signatures, and a mapping from type names to type objects.